The Swift (Saville) Analysis Aptitude Test

 - Abstract reasoning

-The verbal reasoning section tests your ability to understand written language.
+The verbal reasoning section of the Saville Assessment tests your ability to understand written language.

 You’ll have eight questions to answer within the time limit.
 You should aim to finish the verbal reasoning section in around six minutes.